ongweisheng/employee-salary-management/README.md

 # Implementations

-1. For user story 1, uploading of CSV files, the uploading of CSV files is done through Postman as shown below.
+1. For user story 1, uploading of CSV files, the uploading of CSV files is done through Postman with the following parameters as shown below.
 <img width="868" alt="image" src="https://user-images.githubusercontent.com/57165946/190983207-5f46c76e-85c2-4eb6-bfe0-c34c13273247.png">
-The uploading of CSV files to the backend server may or may not be implemented in the frontend in the future.
+Name of the key has to be `file`